 - SSIS implements high-speed data integration effectively and quickly.

-- SSIS consists of data source connectors and APIs for object modelling.
+- SSIS consists of data source connectors and APIs for object modeling.

 Answer: Advantages of SSIS are: